Absolutely. Half of my video equipment is second-hand and I’ve saved thousands of dollars this way.

 (Note: I hope IKEA appreciates this plug.)

 Purchasing lighting can be a tricky process, especially if you’re new to videography.
-Lighting sets come in a large variety of options and price ranges and this is one area you don’t want to be cheap in.
+Lighting sets come in a nearly infinite variety of options and price ranges and this is one area you don’t want to be cheap in.
 It can only produce a cheap result.

 Two main considerations I always make when it comes to lighting are portability and flexibility in terms of output.
 In other words, if possible, it’s nice to have variable brightness and color temperature settings like those below: